Category

 AWS disaster recovery automation empowers SMBs with multiple strategies and solutions for disaster recovery.
 However, SMBs must address setup complexity and ongoing costs and ensure continuous monitoring to benefit fully.

-3. Replication latency and data lag: Cross-region replication can introduce delays, causing data inconsistency and risking data loss within RPO windows.
-SMBs must understand the impact of latency on recovery accuracy.
+3. Replication latency and data lag: Cross-region replication can introduce delays, risking data inconsistency within recovery windows.

 Despite these challenges, AWS remains the leading choice for SMB disaster recovery due to its extensive global infrastructure, comprehensive native services, and flexible pay-as-you-go pricing.